oci-pronghorn/Pronghorn/README.md

 #Ring Buffer Features

-* Garbage free, runtime data passing does not create or free any memory
+* Garbage free, runtime data passing does not allocate or free any memory
 * Lock free, CAS used for setting position of head/tail on ring buffer
 * Non-blocking, try methods provided to enable continuous progress
 * Support for both simple messages and complex messages with nested sequences